Emily Blitz, PsyD

-I am a Licensed Clinical Psychologist (PsyD) with a certificate in Perinatal Mental Health (PMH-C) providing psychodynamic and attachment-based treatment.
-I provide culturally sensitive and LGBTQIA+ affirmative care.
+I am a Licensed Clinical Psychologist (PsyD) providing psychodynamic and relational, attachment-based therapy with an emphasis on trauma-informed care.
+I provide culturally sensitive and LGBTQIA+ affirmative treatment.

 Credentials, Education, & Experience